AbhishekKusalkar/Python-Projects/README.md

 # Python-Projects
 This Repository is created by Abhishek Kusalkar.
-In thihs repository i am sharing my python projects.
+In this repository I am sharing my python projects.